opensourcepledge/opensourcepledge.com/README.md

 Here's how to join:

-1. **Donate $2,000 per full-time developer on staff** to Open Source projects of your choice, and commit to doing so in future years.
+1. **Donate $2,000 per full-time equivalent developer on staff** to Open Source maintainers or foundations of your choice, and commit to doing so in future years.
 The projects you're donating to should meet the [Open Source Definition][osd].
 Of course, this includes any existing donations you've made this fiscal year.
-You can donate to any projects you like, but if you need help figuring out which projects you depend on, you can use a tool like [Thanks.dev](https://thanks.dev/).
+You can donate to any projects you like, but if you need help figuring out which projects you depend on, you can use a tool like [Thanks.dev][thanksd].
+2. **Publish a blog post**, or equivalent, on your company website, detailing the contributions your company has made to the Open Source ecosystem this fiscal year.
+This post does not need to be long or exhaustive.
+If in doubt, check out sample posts by [Sentry][sentry-2023-post] or [Astral][astral-post].
+   * Ideally, this post would include an itemized list of how much was paid to each maintainer/foundation.
+When this is undesirable or unrealistic, we ask that you make a best effort.
+To more conveniently get an itemized list, consider using the [Open Source Pledge GitHub Reporter][osp-github-reporter], or [Thanks.dev][thanksd].
-2. **Create a short JSON file with your company and donation info**, and host it at any URL you wish.
+4. **Create a short JSON file with your company and donation info**, and host it at any URL you wish.
 You can check out an [example JSON report][example-report] or the [full schema][schema].
-   * You should update this JSON file at least yearly — we'll fetch it regularly.
+   * You should update this JSON file at least once per calendar year — we'll fetch it regularly.
    * All amounts are in USD so that different reports can be compared to each other.
 If you're using a different currency, you should convert all amounts to the USD equivalents, using the most appropriate exchange rate.
-   * We understand your fiscal year might end on various dates — you can record the end date of your fiscal year in the `dateYearEnding` field.
+   * `name`: The name of your company.
+   * `description`: Will be shown on your member page and ideally includes a general description of your company and some notes on your company's relationship with Open Source software.
+   * `urlLearnMore`: A URL not to your company's homepage, but to some kind of page that describes your relationship to Open Source and/or your commitment to supporting Open Source.
+This page need not be exhaustive.
-   * The logo image in `urlSquareLogoWithBackground` should be square and have a non-transparent background.
+   * `urlSquareLogoWithBackground`: Your logo, which should be square and have a non-transparent background.
 This image should be between 400x400px and 800x800px, and should be appropriately compressed.
-   * The `description` will be shown on your member page and ideally includes a general description of your company and some notes on your company's relationship with Open Source software.
-   * Time and material contributions are optional and do not count towards the cash pledge. `monetaryValueOfTime` and `monetaryValueOfMaterials` will show up on your member page, because we acknowledge that these kinds of contributions are also important.
+   * Each `annualReport` should contain:
+     * `url`: The URL to the blog post for this fiscal year, as detailed above.
+     * `dateYearEnding`: We understand your fiscal year might end on various dates — you can record the end date of your fiscal year in this field.
+     * `averageNumberOfDevs`: The average number of full-time equivalent developers employed by your company during that fiscal year.
+     * `payments`: The total US dollar amount of cash contributions you have made towards Open Source maintainers and foundations during this fiscal year.
+     * `monetaryValueofTime`, `monetaryValueOfMaterials`: You may also optionally specify, in approximate US dollar equivalents, your contributions to the Open Source ecosystem in sponsored developer time (in `monetaryValueOfTime`) or gifts in kind (in `monetaryValueOfMaterials`).
+While we acknowledge that contributions in time and in kind are important, they are not included in the cash pledge amount.
+They will still be displayed on your member page.
-3. **Create a pull request to add yourself to the member list** by changing [members.csv][members-csv].
+5. **Create a pull request to add yourself to the member list** by changing [members.csv][members-csv].
-4. **Include links to your branding materials** in the pull request so that we can promote you!
+6. **Include links to your branding materials** in the pull request so that we can promote you!
 For those pledging before September 15, this means you'll be included in our major outdoor advertising campaign.